preetee-ramawadh/nodejs-react-bookstore-capstone/README.md

 an overview of the project
 instructions on how to set up and run your web application sample screen shots of interesting features

+------------------------INSTRUCTIONS FOR PROJECT SETUP--------------------- open the project folder in vs code
+In the terminal, navigate to the server folder using cd command and then run command "npm start"

+Message shown in console will be "Connection has been established successfully." and port number will be 5000

+open another terminal and navigate to client folder and run command "npm start"